madetech/blog/posts/design_patterns_strategy.md

   end
 end
 ```
-As a side note, if most characters had a common attribute, say jump_height, rather than implement that in each character's class, we could create a Character super class, which each unique character class could then inherit from, and override in exceptional circumstances:
+As a side note, if most characters had a common attribute, say `jump_height`, rather than implement it in each character's class, we could create a Character super class, which each unique character class could then inherit from, and override it only in exceptional circumstances:

 ```
 class Character